Qijian Xia Tianshan

 Qijian Xia Tianshan, literally Seven Swords of Mount Heaven, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper Ta Kung Pao under the Xiaoshuolin column from 15 February 1956 to 31 March 1957.
 The novel is the third instalment in the Tianshan series, preceded by Saiwai Qixia Zhuan and followed by Jianghu San Nüxia.
-Contemporary coverage and later overviews describe it as part of a trilogy set in the early Qing dynasty.
+It is part of a trilogy set during the Qing dynasty.
+The novel has been loosely adapted into film and television, most notably the 2005 film Seven Swords and the 2006 television series Seven Swordsmen.

 Publication history

 Qijian Xia Tianshan was first published as a serial in the Hong Kong newspaper Ta Kung Pao under the Xiaoshuolin column from 15 February 1956 to 31 March 1957.
-Contemporary and retrospective accounts in the newspaper and mainstream media record this run and situate it within Liang Yusheng's emergence as a leading wuxia writer in the 1950s.

 Subsequent reprints in book forms include a 1984 edition by Yunnan Nationalities Publishing House, a 1985 three-volume edition by Central Plains Farmers Publishing House, a 1985 six-volume edition by Guangdong People's Publishing House, 1985 and 1996 editions by Guangdong Travel and Tourism Press, 1993 and 1999 two-volume editions by Cosmos Books, and a 2012 two-volume edition (combined with Saiwai Qixia Zhuan) by the Sun Yat-Sen University Press.

 Plot summary

 The novel is set in 17th-century China during the Qing dynasty and continues the tragic romance of Yang Yuncong and Nalan Minghui.
-Nalan Minghui has secretly given birth to their daughter Yilan Zhu, despite being forced to marry the Qing prince Dodo.
+Nalan Minghui has secretly given birth to their daughter, Yilan Zhu, despite being forced to marry the Qing prince Dodo.
 Before the wedding in Hangzhou, Yang Yuncong shows up and takes away the baby Yilan Zhu, but gets mortally wounded in a fight against Dodo's henchmen.
-Before dying, he entrusts Yilan Zhu to Ling Weifeng, who takes the girl to the Mount Heaven Sect, where he learns swordsmanship from Master Huiming.
+Before dying, Yang Yuncong entrusts his daughter to Ling Weifeng, who takes her to Mount Heaven.
+There, Ling Weifeng raises and trains Yilan Zhu in swordsmanship while also learning from Master Huiming, who had trained Yang Yuncong.

-18 years later, Ling Weifeng returns to the wulin, accompanied by Yilan Zhu, who vows to avenge her father.
+18 years later, Ling Weifeng returns to the wulin as a formidable swordsman, accompanied by Yilan Zhu, who vows to avenge her father.
 Yilan Zhu's attempt to assassinate Dodo leads her into an encounter with anti-Qing rebels from the Tiandihui and Southern Ming.
 She meets Zhang Huazhao, whom she rescues and falls in love with.

-Meanwhile, Ling Weifeng reunites with his old flame Liu Yufang and befriends fellow wulin figures Fu Qingzhu, Mao Wanlian, Gui Zhongming, Wu Qiongyao and Hamaya, joining them in resisting the Qing government's oppressive rule.
-Yilan Zhu eventually kills Dodo but is captured, while her mother Nalan Minghui commits suicide after failing to save her.
-Ling Weifeng and Hamaya rescue Yilan Zhu in time.
+Meanwhile, Ling Weifeng reunites with his old flame, Liu Yufang, and befriends fellow wulin figures Fu Qingzhu, Mao Huanlian, Gui Zhongming, Wu Qiongyao, and Hamaya.
+The heroes combine forces to resist the Qing government's oppression.
+Although Yilan Zhu ultimately kills Dodo, she gets captured, but Ling Weifeng and Hamaya save her.

-In the climax, Ling Weifeng is trapped by his treacherous senior Chu Zhaonan in a labyrinth in Tibet, but is later saved by his companions; Chu Zhaonan commits suicide after his defeat.
-Ling Weifeng, Yilan Zhu, Zhang Huazhao, Gui Zhongming, Mao Wanlian, Wu Qiongyao and Hamaya are celebrated as the "Seven Swords of Mount Heaven", remembered for upholding justice in the wulin and helping the oppressed.
+In the climactic ending, Ling Weifeng is trapped by Yang Yuncong's treacherous junior, Chu Zhaonan, in a labyrinth in Tibet, but is later saved by his companions; Chu Zhaonan commits suicide after his defeat.
+Ling Weifeng, Yilan Zhu, Zhang Huazhao, Gui Zhongming, Mao Huanlian, Wu Qiongyao, and Hamaya are celebrated as the "Seven Swords of Mount Heaven", remembered for upholding justice in the wulin and helping the oppressed.